enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/other-ideas.md

 For instance, using the current content from this introductory course, *why not consider secret paths using collision properties*?
 Invisible paths, temporary paths, maybe even create a walk-through wall?

-> Try to spend some time on creating obstacles using what you know.
+> Try to spend some time creating obstacles using what you know.
 If it feels too complicated, take some inspiration from other games!

 ---